Richard K. Lester: Consultancy and trusteeship

 Lester serves as an advisor or consultant to corporations, governments, and private foundations and non-profit groups, and lectures frequently to academic, business and general audiences around the world.
 He recently completed a term as chair of the National Academies’ Board on Science, Technology, and Economic Policy.
 He previously served as a trustee of the Kennedy Memorial Trust of the United Kingdom.

-Personal

-Lester and his wife Anne Columbia live in Brookline, Massachusetts.
-They have three children, Leo, Caroline, and Isabel.